WRKW: Rocky 99

-In 2005 both WQKK and WGLU were purchased by Forever Broadcasting (who along with a subsidiary company own most of the commercial radio stations in the Johnstown market) then reverted to their original frequencies so the CHR station could serve the populated areas, and 99.1 could reach a wider portion of the market and took its current call sign of WRKW from 92.1, and a new name, Rocky 99.
+In 2005, both WQKK and WGLU were purchased by Forever Broadcasting (who along with a subsidiary company own most of the commercial radio stations in the Johnstown market) then reverted to their original frequencies so the CHR station could serve the populated areas, and 99.1 could reach a wider portion of the market and took its current call sign of WRKW from 92.1, and a new name, Rocky 99.
 At the same time, the primarily rock-based station then began a shift within its format, mostly playing 'classic' rock and oldies songs over 30 years old, while still occasionally playing newer rock, similar to the former 92.1 The Rock.
 This changed in November 2014 when the station began airing Westwood One's Rock 2.0 format, playing rock from the 90s to today while still occasionally playing older music and airing Alice Cooper at night.
-In June 2016 Rocky 99 became a full classic rock station with Westwood One's Classic Rock providing the programming.

-WRKW Today

-In May 2018 the format was tweaked to classic hard rock delivered by Westwood One's Classic Rock X. This format was developed by owner, Forever Media, in partnership with Westwood One and is heard on other Forever classic rock stations.
-Despite the Westwood One affiliation, they still air a local morning show and Nights with Alice Cooper airs Weeknights from 7pm-Midnight.
+In June 2016, Rocky 99 became a full classic rock station with Westwood One's Classic Rock providing the programming.
+In May 2018, the format was tweaked to classic hard rock delivered by Westwood One's Classic Rock X. This format was developed by owner, Forever Media, in partnership with Westwood One and is heard on other Forever classic rock stations.
+Despite the Westwood One affiliation, they still aired a local morning show and Nights with Alice Cooper aired Weeknights from 7pm-Midnight.
 As of August 2018, the name was adjusted to include the whole frequency, Rocky 99.1.

+WRKW today

-It was announced on October 12, 2022 that Forever Media is selling 34 stations, including WRKW and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.3 million.
-The deal closed on January 2, 2023.
+It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WRKW and the entire Johnstown cluster, to State College-based Seven Mountains Media for $17.375 million.
+The deal closed on January 1, 2023.

+When Seven Mountains Media revamped the Johnstown market in early May 2023, Rocky 99.1 ended their usage of Westwood One Classic Rock X and began programming a traditional in house classic rock format.

 Sports on Rocky 99.1

 WRKW is a part of the Pittsburgh Steelers Radio Network, carrying pre-game and post-game coverage along with the games themselves.

-The Steeler games are primarily run by legendary board-op, John Walko, of Windber.
+The Steelers games are primarily run by legendary board-op, John Walko, of Windber.
 John has been running sporting events in the Johnstown area for parts of three decades.
 Also to note, John did mornings on WIYQ.

+Beginning in the fall of 2023, WRKW added local high school football and Penn State football to its sports lineup.
+This coverage was previously on WOWQ but was moved due to WOWQ switching to a simulcaster of the WOWY Radio network, originating from WOWY 103.1 FM in State College.